neutralinojs/neutralinojs.github.io/docs/api/os.md

 ```

 ## os.spawnProcess(command, options)
-Spawns a process based on a command in background and let developers control it.
+Spawns a process based on a command in background and lets developers control it.

 ### Parameters
 - `command` String: The command that is to be executed in a new process.